 Most women experiencing multiple ovulation, find it difficult to tell whether they are hyperovulating or ovulating at all.
 Which is the case, in general.
 In self-assessment, however, a few women also reported symptoms such as more severe ovulation pain and a heavier cervical discharge than usual.
 The only clear indication of hyperovulation is given by ultrasound, which shows the single follicles in which the oocytes develop.

 The fertilization and implantation of two egg cells lead to the pregnancy of fraternal twins.
 From three oocytes to triplets and so forth.
 Multiple pregnancies are more common in in-vitro fertilisation because the ovaries are more highly stimulated by the administration of specific hormones.
 Multiple egg cells are then artificially inseminated and transplanted into the uterus.
 Chances that at least one of these zygotes will implant are expected to be increased.
 However, it is not uncommon for several zygotes to nest which in turn results in multiple pregnancies.
 In naturally occurring multiple pregnancies, hyperovulating women were found to have elevated levels of the Follicle Stimulating Hormone (FSH).
-They are also more common in women who become pregnant shortly after discontinuing hormonal contraceptives.
+They are also more common in women who become pregnant shortly after coming off hormonal birth control.